nbetts2020/rev7-cipher/README.md

 1,260 characters.

-**Breakthrough.** Rather than continuing to hack away at the cipher itself, I fetched CrypTool-Online's source — the file `class.amsco.php`, pinned to the version that was live when the game shipped, and read it.
+**Breakthrough.** Rather than continuing to hack away at the cipher itself, I fetched CrypTool-Online's source, the file `class.amsco.php`, pinned to the version that was live when the game shipped, and read it.
 The bug is unmistakable - the tool labels its columns with the digits of your key, then prints out columns `1` through `N`.
 If your key contains a `0`, that column gets